Lebanese military finds 5 bodies from sunk migrant boat

 For many years Lebanon was a country that took in refugees, but since the country’s economic meltdown began in October 2019, hundreds of people have left on boats hoping for a better life in Europe.

-Migrants from Lebanon pay thousands of dollars to smugglers to take them to Europe hoping for a better life.
+Migrants from Lebanon pay thousands of dollars to smugglers to take them to Europe.
 Hundreds have made it to European countries, while dozens of others have been stopped and forced to return home by the Lebanese navy.
 Several people have lost their lives on the way to Europe over the past three years.

 Lebanon, a small Mediterranean nation of 6 million people, including 1 million Syrian refugees, is in the grip of the worst economic crisis in the country’s modern history.
 The economic meltdown has put more three-quarters of the country’s population into poverty.